Painting and Preserving Your Wooden Structures

 Incompatible Paint Types

-Using the wrong type of paint for the job can cause peeling.
-For example, using interior paint on outdoor wood or a glossy paint on a surface that requires stain-blocking primer.
-Make sure you choose a paint specifically intended for the wood type and location.
+Using the wrong paint for the job can lead to peeling and frustration.
+Common mistakes include applying interior paint outdoors or using glossy paint without a stain-blocking primer.
+Always select a paint formulated for the wood type and environment you’re working with.

 Age and Weathering